Hadlow College: Hadlow College

 In 2009, Hadlow College was approached by Dover District Council and Kent County Council to develop the site of the former Betteshanger Colliery.
 The resultant scheme – Betteshanger Park – was the outcome of four years of partnership working.
 The scheme was launched on 6 November 2013 at the House of Commons with work commencing on site in 2014.
+On 2 December 2019, Quinn Estates purchased the 299-acre Betteshanger Park from Hadlow College.

 On 1 August 2014, Hadlow College formally acquired the Tonbridge and Ashford campuses of K College, re-establishing them as Ashford College and West Kent College (2014).

 On 17 May 2019, Hadlow College become the first in the country to go into educational administration.
 That same year, following a review by the Further Education Commissioner, it was recommended that the Hadlow College Group be split up and taken on by three colleges: North Kent College, East Kent Colleges Group and Capel Manor College.

-On 2 December 2019, Quinn Estates purchased the 299-acre Betteshanger Park from Hadlow College.

 On 1 January 2020, the education-related facilities of Hadlow College’s Mottingham campus transferred to Capel Manor College.

 On 1 April 2020, the education-related facilities of Hadlow College’s Canterbury site, as well as Ashford College, transferred to East Kent College Group.

 On 15 August 2020, the education-related facilities of Hadlow College, including Princess Christian’s Farm and the equestrian centre in Greenwich, and West Kent College (2014) transferred to North Kent College.